Canada's point man in Washington, key Trudeau advisor, resigns

 Canada’s deputy U.S. ambassador, Kirsten Hillman, will become acting ambassador following MacNaughton’s departure, Trudeau said.

+A senior government source told Reuters prior to MacNaughton’s departure that Canada does not expect movement in Washington on the USMCA for months.

+“I expect it will pass Congress, in due course,” MacNaughton said on Thursday, noting the deal’s significance for jobs and exports.
+“I believe common sense is a human, not just a Canadian, trait.”

-Reporting by Steve Scherer, Kelsey Johnson; Editing by Bernadette Baum and Steve Orlofsky
+Reporting by Kelsey Johnson, additional reporting by Steve Scherer and David Ljunggren; Editing by Bernadette Baum, Steve Orlofsky and David Gregorio